 You can smear it over the dosa while cooking it and either serve it plain or add some spicy potato masala on top to make Podi Masala Dosa.

-If you are stir frying the leftover Idlis, add some of this powder to add that spicy flavour to it.
+If you are stir-frying the leftover Idlis, add some of this powder to add that spicy flavor.

 You can serve it on the side with your South Indian meals or just sprinkle it over Rice along with ghee.

 You can also add this Gun Powder in your dry sabzis, curries, and pulav to add an instant flavor to the recipes.